quisquous/cactbot/docs/LogGuide.md

 At the moment, there are some cases where you must use game log lines, such as sealing and unsealing of zones, or boss rp text for phase transitions.

+Note:
+There are examples where `14` "starts using" lines show up after the corresponding `00` "readies" line, but it is on the order of tens of milliseconds and does not consistently show up first.
+`15` "ability" lines always seem to show up before the `00` "uses" lines.

 ### 01: ChangeZone